-H.1.
+II.1.
 SEISMIC HAZARDS

-- II.2.
+II.2.
 To ensure that seismic hazards are included in the hazard management, the operating organization should consider and include specific actions derived from the results of the design and assessments performed as recommended in Refs [6, 25].
-The operating personnel should have an understanding of the importance of specific seismic safety design and analyses results and safety related components and their potential failure modes, interactions, and challenges to redundancies. - II.3.
+The operating personnel should have an understanding of the importance of specific seismic safety design and analyses results and safety related components and their potential failure modes, interactions, and challenges to redundancies.

+II.3.
 The operating organization should develop an earthquake response plan for pre-event and post-event actions.
 These actions should be documented as procedures that describe short-term and long-term actions and include specific walkdowns for SSCs to determine the status and functionality of hazard protection and mitigation features.
-Procedures should account for challenges introduced by the seismic event such as safe access to site areas and consequential hazards when specifying post hazard actions.
 The initiation of these procedures should be based upon indications from the seismic monitoring system, information from off-site geological monitoring centres, or ground motion experienced by the operating personnel.
 Insights for plant shutdown are provided in Ref.
 [26].
-The indications from the seismic monitoring system should be calibrated to highly sensitive seismographs and strong motion accelerographs in regional and/or national monitoring networks to worldwide broadband seismograph networks, if necessary, as described in Ref.
-[27]. - II.4.
-The operating organization should maintain the seismic qualification of equipment required to perform safety functions during and/or after an earthquake.
-This could be achieved through implementation of an inspection programme in order to identify potential deviations such as defects due to ageing or inadequate systems configuration following maintenance or modification.
+The indications from the seismic monitoring system should be calibrated to highly sensitive seismographs and strong motion accelerographs in regional and/or national monitoring networks to worldwide broadband seismograph networks, if necessary [27].

+II.4.
 As a pre-event action, the operating organization should observe the principles of good housekeeping to ensure that earthquake damage is not propagated or increased by temporary and/or loose items.
 This action should include securing items (through seismic restraints) that might cause damage through seismic interactions with items important to safety during a seismic event.
 If a seismic event and a subsequent tsunami are defined as a credible combination of hazards, the operating organization should consider the response and ensure the plant is adequately protected against the tsunami (for example, flood protection gates being in place).

-- II.5.
+II.5.
 If the plant is shut down after an earthquake event, the operating organization should ensure long-term safety during the shutdown phase.
-Items to be considered are emergency diesel generator fuel supplies, off-site power supply, auxiliary power supply, control room habitability, and the restoration or possible repair of disabled or damaged items important to safety and hazard protection and mitigation features.
+Items to be considered are emergency diesel generator fuel supplies, off-site power supply, auxiliary power supply, control room habitability, and the restoration or possible repair of disabled or damaged items important to 56 safety and hazard protection and mitigation features.
 The operating organization should check the monitoring system to determine the expected type and level of damage to the plant and take appropriate actions for that damage level.
-If a subsequent tsunami is a credible combined hazard, the operating organization should include criteria for lead time (for the tsunami to reach the plant) and take into account the severity of seismic damage to the plant, in their post-accident management. - II.6.
-If the plant is surrounded by mountains or hills, the operating organization should consider implementing post event monitoring for the condition of the slopes, or for the sedimentation level of dams that were built to protect the facility from landslides and prepare measures if unacceptable conditions are observed. - II.7.
+If a subsequent tsunami is a credible combined hazard, the operating organization should include criteria for lead time (for the tsunami to reach the plant) and take into account the severity of seismic damage to the plant, in their postaccident management.

+II.6.
+If the plant is surrounded by mountains or hills, the operating organization should consider implementing post event monitoring for the condition of the slopes, or for the sedimentation level of dams that were built to protect the facility from landslides and prepare measures if unacceptable conditions are observed.

+II.7.
 As appropriate, communication protocols with off-site geological monitoring centres should be established for redundant seismic notifications.
-The data from regional and/or national monitoring networks described in para II.
-3 can be used for periodic updating of hazard management.

-H.2.
+II.2.
 EXTERNAL FLOODS (STORM SURGES AND TSUNAMIS)